 Car accidents happen every day in Florida.
 The Florida Department of Highway Safety and Motor Vehicles (FLHSMV) reports that there were 403,626 confirmed crashes in 2018 alone.
-If you are involved in a serious crash, fault could affect your ability to recover full and financial compensation for your injuries.
+If you are involved in a severe crash, fault could affect your ability to recover total financial compensation for your injuries.

 Gather and Organize All Evidence

-- Police reports;
+- Police reports

-- Witness statements; and
+- Witness statements

-- Your own testimony.
+- Your own testimony

-Notify the Insurer(s) in Writing
+Notify the Insurer in Writing

 Insurance companies do not get to make the final decision on who was at fault for a crash.
 Not only are they self-interested parties, but they make mistakes.
 You have the right to challenge their findings.

 Contest Any Ticket or Inaccuracies in the Police Report

-If you were issued an unfair ticket or the responding officer wrote something unfavorable about you in the accident report, you need to challenge that error.
+If you were issued an unfair ticket or the responding officer wrote something unfavorable about you in the accident report, you must challenge that error.
 Fight any traffic ticket and take proactive steps to dispute the observation in the police report.

 Get Help From a Florida Auto Accident Attorney

-Some insurers conduct a re-investigation/re-evaluation after receiving notification that fault is in dispute.
-They may revise their opinion.
+Some insurers conduct a re-investigation or re-evaluation after receiving notification that fault is in dispute.
+As a result, they may revise their opinion.
 In other cases, the insurer will immediately start preparing a defense.
 Your lawyer will help you build a well-supported case and take all necessary steps to help you get justice and compensation.

-Schedule a Free Car Accident Consultation Today
+Schedule a Free Consultation Today

-Contact our team for a free, no commitment review of your car accident case.
-With a legal office in Boca Raton, we serve communities throughout South Florida, including in Palm Beach County, Broward County, Martin County, and Hendry County.
+Contact our team for a free, no-commitment review of your car accident case.
+With a legal office in Boca Raton, we serve communities throughout South Florida, including Palm Beach County, Broward County, Martin County, and Hendry County.